vebnz/veb.co.nz/about.md

 [LinkedIn](https://www.linkedin.com/in/vebbed/)

-You can also find me on the [DevelopNZ Slack](https://dev.elop.nz/).
+You can also find me on the [DevelopNZ Slack](https://dev.elop.nz/) which a server aimed at New Zealand software engineers and IT in general. 👀